Skip to main content

 ParameterValue

-Evaluation frequencyEvery day, or twice a day depending on your plan
+Evaluation frequencyEvery day, or three times a day depending on your plan

 Data delayAt least 48 hours (cloud providers finalize billing data with a delay)